jwdjk392/genshin-helper/README.md

 - Redeem codes
 ## Hey!
 Is this safe to use?
 Wouldn't this get my account hacked?
 > Absolutely safe.
 We do not collect or save your sensitive information.
 Everything is processed inside your browser and sent nowhere except ```*.hoyolab.com``` and ```hoyoverse.com```
+### UPDATE: We utilize analitics information.
+We now utilize some of analitics information to know and analyze potential problems you may have and to know how users are using this extension.
+This is collected via Google Analytics.
+#### What we collect
+We randomly generate an unique user id and save it in your browser and send it with analytics information.
+- Install data - to know how many users are using this.
+- Popup open event - Sends page load event when popup opens.
+- Error - When there is error in program.
+Note that when the error is related with HoYoLab or HoYoVerse, then the response from HoYo may be sent to analytics.
+- Auto check in event - Sends an event when auto check in succeeds.

+If you don't trust me, then you can check the related code.
+These codes are in ```scripts/google-analytics.js``` (The main analytics module) and ```popup/popup.js``` (Triggers popup open event), ```background.js``` (Triggers auto check in event, install, and error event.)

 ### How it works:
 1. The extension declares access permission to ```*.hoyolab.com``` in its manifest file.
 2. When the extension makes a request to Hoyolab or Hoyoverse APIs, **your browser automatically includes any relevant cookies** associated with those domains (if you're logged in).